 - Why do people spit?
 It’s the most disgusting thing to do and you have to spend your time walking avoiding piles of gob and hoping nobody spits on you.
 It’s so horrible.

 - Butchering animals in the street was a new experience for me.
-As a vegan, it’s something we’re acutely aware of but to see an entire cow being decapitated on the road was an experience I’d prefer not to see.
+It’s something we’re aware of but to see an entire cow being decapitated on the road was an experience I’d prefer not to see.
 We also saw a number of water buffalo carcasses rotting, in a mound of rubbish, by the side of the railway on the way from Luxor to Aswan.

 - Nothing was made easy.
 Everything was a challenge.
 There was no day when we achieved what we wanted to or didn’t feel abused.
 We left thoroughly exhausted and miserable.

 I mentioned very briefly above that animal abuse was difficult.
 It wasn’t just difficult it was sickening.
 One of the worst experiences was seeing baby camels transported on a series of about thirty open-backed lorries from Sudan.
 Each lorry had roughly forty to fifty baby camels shoved in the back with no shade, no food or water and it often took them over a week to arrive at their destinations in Egypt.

 I did ask questions and some of them were destined for the meat industry but most were for tourism purposes.
 Few Egyptians actually use camels now for manual labour.
 It’s cheaper and easier to use donkeys.